Apply for a Snack Food Trading License in Dubai

 Step 3: Submit Your Application

-Complete the licence application form and submit it along with the required documentation, which typically includes passport copies of all shareholders and directors, a business plan or activity description, and a no-objection letter if the applicant is currently employed in the UAE.
+Complete the license application form and submit it along with the required documentation, which typically includes passport copies of all shareholders and directors, a business plan or activity description, and a no-objection letter if the applicant is currently employed in the UAE.

 Step 4: Regulatory Approvals